Table of Contents

 The non-need-based scholarships include:

-- Alumni Fund Special Profile Scholarships: This scholarship is awarded to candidates with unique profiles, such as those from emerging markets or those with exceptional leadership potential.
+- Alumni Fund Special Profile Scholarship: This scholarship is awarded to candidates with unique profiles, such as those from emerging markets or those with exceptional leadership potential.
 The amount awarded can be between € 10,000 – € 25,000 (INR 8,78,300 – 21,95,750).

 Part-Time Work Opportunities